Master in Community Development Policy and Practice (M.A.)

 • Connect with respected field experts across disciplines, including faculty and peers

-• Start in the fall or spring and graduate in 14 to 24 months
+• Start in the fall, spring, or summer and graduate in as little as 12 months (Executive MCD) or 14 months (MCD)

 • The GRE is not required to apply to this degree program

 Program Delivery & Location: Core academic courses for the MCD degree are offered online with choices for taking elective courses online or in person on UNH campuses.
-Students are free to carry out their capstone projects in their chosen community.
+Students who choose to participate in the Washington DC Colloquium experience will join students from other Carsey programs for a week in Washington, DC.
+And, students are free to carry out their capstone projects in their chosen community.

 Plan of Study Grid